 Your health care team

-If mesothelioma is diagnosed, the specialist will consider treatment options.
-These are often discussed with other health professionals at what is known as a multidisciplinary team (MDT) meeting.
-Some people are diagnosed and treated in specialist centres in major cities around Australia.
-To find a specialist centre near you, ask your doctor or call Cancer Council 13 11 20.
+If mesothelioma is diagnosed, the specialist will consider the treatment options.
+Often these will be discussed with other health professionals at what is known as a multidisciplinary team (MDT) meeting.
+During and after treatment, you will see a range of health professionals who specialise in different aspects of your care.

 Health professionals you may see